knightweaver/cybermancy/docs/player-facing/rules/driving-and-chases.md

 Characters may use **Help an Ally** to support a Drive check in the same manner as any other skill test.

----

-This version is ready for direct inclusion in the README or as a standalone rules chapter.
-The environment structure and chase-clock interactions can be expanded further when you begin drafting example encounters.